Vladimir Yourkevitch: Later life

-In the post-war years of 1954–1957, Yourkevitch worked on a project of a giant ship that would carry six thousand passengers from New York to Le Havre within three days for only 50 dollars.
+In the post-war years of 1954–1957, Yourkevitch worked on a project of a giant ship that would carry six thousand passengers from New York to Le Havre within three days for 50 dollars.
 Two ships of this class were supposed to service the line between the United States and Germany.
 For several years the American press made a fuss over the sensational project, but it was never realised.
 To a significant degree, the realisation was hampered by the financial difficulties of the customer, and also by the shipping and airline companies that were afraid of losing passengers and profits.

 Almost to the end of his days he worked as a consultant for big shipbuilding companies in England, Canada, and the US.
 Yourkevitch died in December 1964.
 He was buried at the Russian Orthodox cemetery at the Novo-Diveevo Convent in Nanuet, New York.